AdobeDocs/platform-learn.en/help/end-to-end/behind-the-scenes-a-customer-experience-powered-by-experience-platform.md

 ---
-title: Behind the Scenes: A Customer Experience Powered by Experience Platform
+title: Behind the Scenes&#58; A Customer Experience Powered by Experience Platform
-seo-title: Behind the Scenes: A Customer Experience Powered by Adobe Experience Platform
+seo-title: Behind the Scenes&#58; A Customer Experience Powered by Adobe Experience Platform
 description:
 feature: platform
 topics: